joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 5. The information is returned to the employee who can filter down the data without leaving the bot.
 6. Application insights gathers runtime telemetry to help development with bot performance and usage.

-You can find some sample code for the scenario described [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Enterprise/src).
+You can find some sample code (with the V3 SDK) for the scenario described [here](https://github.com/Microsoft/AzureBotServices-scenarios/tree/master/CSharp/Enterprise/src), and you can learn more about adding authentication to bots with the V4 SDK [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp) and view the V4 SDK sample code [here](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/18.bot-authentication).

 While we're on the topic of enterprise productivity, it's important to provide a little warning.
 Many times, organizations will see productivity gains of utilizing bots across the enterprise.
 In many cases, a department will create a bot that turns out to be a success.
 Other departments quickly see the value and apply the bot technology to their domain.
 Fast forward several months, and there are many bots floating around with different architectures.
 When developing bots, as an enterprise, [there needs to be a cohesive enterprise bot strategy and architecture in place](https://blogs.msdn.microsoft.com/pragdev/2018/02/10/enterprise-bot-architecture/) so the following concerns are addressed effectively and consistently:
 * User experience